LearnShareRefine/LearnShareRefine.github.io/_posts/2021-07-18-python-refresher-3-nested-loop.md

 Practice makes perfect!
 Challenge myself with more complicated problems!

 ### Result
-Did some practice exercises on nested For Loop with real-world data Oh, also printed a tree!
+Did some practice exercises on nested For Loop with real-world data.
+Oh, also printed a tree!

 #### Practice 1